jamezrin/manjaro-tweaks/easy-manjaro-sshagent.md

 ### Configuring

-I only had to do one thing to make it work, which is copying a snippet of bash script in my `.bash_profile` and my `.zshenv` files, so that when I use ssh through the terminal they know of the SSH agent instance.
+I only had to do two things to make it work, one is copying a snippet of bash script in my `.bash_profile` and my `.zshenv` files, so that when I use ssh through the terminal they know of the SSH agent instance.
+The other is adding a small configuration to `~/.ssh/config` so that keys are added to the agent automatically.

+#### First configuration

 Add this to both of these files (`.bash_profile` and `.zshenv`, the latter is if you use zsh, of course)